devpies/reporter/README.md

 ### Reporting Latest Commits Before Pulling

-Show the latest changes ahead of the local branch within the remote branch before pulling changes (--log, -l).
+Display the latest commits on the remote branch that are not yet present in the local branch before pulling changes (--log, -l).

 ```
 $ rp --log